Can I be released from the meal plan if I live on campus?

 - Petitions filed for religious reasons will go before Center for Student Diversity.

 - Petitions filed for other reasons will go before the Meal Plan Petition Committee.
+Meal Plan Petitions submitted based on residence hall location will not be considered.

 Recommendations from these reviewers will be provided to the Meal Plan Petition Committee, who will then make the final decision.
 The student will be contacted regarding the committee's decision with an email to their W&M email address.